-In the world of coffee there are two main types of coffee bean, Arabica and Robusta, these account for almost 98% of world coffee production.
-3rd place goes to Liberica coffee with around 2%.
-There are 100s of subtypes but to keep this post neat and tidy we are going to look at the not so well known Liberica Coffee and Robusta Coffee.
+In the world of coffee, there are two main types of coffee beans, Arabica, and Robusta, these account for almost 98% of world coffee production.
+3rd place goes to Liberica Coffea or Liberian Coffee with around 2%.
+There are 100s of subtypes but to keep this post neat and tidy we are going to look at the not so well-known Liberica Coffee and Robusta Coffee.

 So what of the taste of Liberica coffee, the taste is something to get used to, bitter, earthy taste to it.
 Closer to Robusta than to an arabica.
-One comment on-line paints a picture of Drinking Liberica Coffee not dissimilar to liquid tobacco, while another found it the best coffee they had tasted with the most intense sweetness.
+One comment online paints a picture of Drinking Liberica Coffee not dissimilar to liquid tobacco, while another found it the best coffee they had tasted with the most intense sweetness.

 Please Comment, would love to hear your views on Liberica based coffee